The 3rd FERIA Handbook can be found HERE

 Cynthia Okoro-Shekwaga, University of Leeds.
 UK

-Session 4B – Biomass/Waste 1: Michael Sadler Building, LG15
+Session 4B – CCUS 2: Michael Sadler Building, LG15

 Tom Wilson, Wilson Bio-Chemical Ltd, UK